How to make Knowledge Bases

 Controlling number of articles shown:

 The Affix Widget will show all articles under the current sub category.
 For the rest (home page, parent category page, child category archive page etc) number of articles is controlled via WordPress settings itself.
-Simply go to Settings Reading and set the number of posts by entering a value in “Blog pages show at most [___] posts”.
+Simply go to Settings [icon type=”glyphicon-arrow-right”] Reading and set the number of posts by entering a value in “Blog pages show at most [___] posts”.
 Simple enough.

 See the gallery below to see how different components are shown on different pages.